aldettinger/perf-httpclient/README.md

 * `HTTP_CLIENT` is one of `ahc` (Apache HTTP Client), `vertx` or `netty`
 * `NUM_REQ` is the number of parralel requests to

-For example, to send 50 concurrent requests using the vertx client:
+For example, run the following command in a 3rd terminal to send 50 concurrent requests using the vertx client:
 ```
 time ./scripts/load_test.sh vertx 50
 ```